OxEnsemble: Fair Ensembles for Low-Data Classification: Experimental Setup

 where $M$ are model configurations and $r$ is minimum recall.
 We evaluate over $T \in [0.5,1]$---the zone with theoretical guarantees (\secref{sec:theory}).
 Confidence intervals use 200 bootstrap samples at 95\%.
 For baselines without explicit thresholding, we generate Pareto frontiers by varying global thresholds on validation data.

 \paragraph{Baselines and Ensemble Settings:} We compare against established fairness methods to ensure a meaningful contribution.
 As a reference, \textbf{Empirical Risk Minimisation (ERM)} minimises training error without considering fairness \citep{vapnikNatureStatisticalLearning2000}.
 We include \textbf{Domain-Independent Learning}, which trains a separate classifier for each protected class with a shared backbone, and \textbf{Domain-Discriminative Learning}, which encodes protected attributes during training and removes them at inference \citep{wangFairnessVisualRecognition2020}. \textbf{Fairret} introduces a regularisation term accounting for the protected attribute and fairness criterion \citep{buylFairretFrameworkDifferentiable2023}, while \textbf{OxonFair} tunes decision thresholds on validation data to enforce group-level fairness \citep{delaneyOxonFairFlexibleToolkit2024}. \textbf{Ensemble (HPP)} implements a homogenous ensemble \citep[similar to][]{koFAIRensembleWhenFairness2023} followed by Hardt Post Processing \citep{hardtEqualityOpportunitySupervised2016} as proposed by \citet{schweighoferDisparateBenefitsDeep2025}.
-Finally, \textbf{Ensemble (ERM)} is equivalent to our method without enforced constraints, serving as an ablation to assess whether \FairEnsemble increases $\FairAUC$.
+Finally, \textbf{Ensemble (ERM)} is equivalent to our method without enforced constraints, serving as an ablation to assess whether the added fairness interventions of \FairEnsemble increases $\FairAUC$.

 All baselines are trained with the same configuration as our ensembles.
 Minority groups are rebalanced via upsampling as suggested by \citet{claucichFairnessDeepEnsembles2025}, and we reimplement methods following \citet{zongMEDFAIRBenchmarkingFairness2022} and \citet{delaneyOxonFairFlexibleToolkit2024}.
 Fairret requires a hyperparameter search over regularisation weights.
 To generate comparable Pareto frontiers, we fit global prediction thresholds so that a minimum recall of $k$ is enforced on a held-out validation set, mirroring deployment where thresholds are tuned on available data but applied to unseen test data \citep{kamiranQuantifyingExplainableDiscrimination2013}.
+For minimum recall experiments, for all methods that do not naturally support minimum recall rates, we select a global threshold that maximises accuracy while achieving a recall $>k$ on the validation set.